-Recent research seems to point to the symptoms of infectious disease being caused not directly by the action of the microbes themselves upon the tissues, but by the production of soluble poisons of the nature of alkaloids (ptomaïnes) or of chemical ferments.
-Observations have already been made in the cases of anthrax, tetanus, diphtheria, puerperal fever, and rabies, that these diseases are-or may be-caused by the specific microbes producing, as the result of their activity, soluble poisonous alkaloids or ferments which exert a direct action upon the tissues of the body; and if such is the case in these diseases, the symptoms of many others of an allied nature may also be due to the chemical products of the microbes, and not to the direct action of the microbes themselves upon the tissues.
-There is a matter of practical interest involved in this point, for although the microbes themselves may be destroyed by boiling or other application of heat, their chemical products can resist these high temperatures, and retain their poisonous powers unimpaired.
+Recent research seems to point to the symptoms of infectious disease being caused not directly by the action of the microbes themselves upon the tissues, but by the production of soluble poisons of the nature of alkaloids (ptomaines), albumoses, or chemical ferments.
+Observations have already been made in the cases of anthrax, tetanus, diphtheria, puerperal fever and rabies, that these diseases are-or may be-caused by the specific microbes producing, as the result of their activity, soluble poisonous alkaloids, albumoses, or ferments, which exert a direct action upon the tissues of the body; and if such is the case in these diseases, the symptoms of many others of an allied nature may also be due to the chemical products of the microbes, and not to the direct action of the microbes themselves upon the tissues.
+There is a matter of practical interest involved in this point, for although the microbes themselves may be destroyed by boiling or other application of heat, their chemical products may be able to resist these high temperatures, and retain their poisonous powers unimpaired.
 Still, as far as our knowledge at present extends, the microbes, although only the makers of the poisons which directly affect the body, are the principal or only means of spreading infection.

 On the introduction, then, of the microbes of specific disease within the body of an animal, we may assume that poisonous products are sooner or later produced.
-Whether the disease will develope, and what form of mildness or severity it will assume, appears to depend upon the powers of the white corpuscles or leucocytes of the bodily fluids to grapple with these toxic products.
+Whether the disease will develop, and what form of mildness or severity it will assume, depends, according to Metschnikoff's theory, upon the powers of the white corpuscles or leucocytes (macrophages) of the bodily fluids to grapple with the producers of these toxic products.
 Should the animal have already undergone preventive inoculations with attenuated virus, it appears that the leucocytes, having already become accustomed to the microbic poisons, are able to struggle with and devour the parasites on their entrance, and the disease is not developed.
+This theory of Metschnikoff is not, however, universally credited, and it is by some supposed that the "defensive" action is due to the presence of proteid ferments (globulin) in the bodily fluids, that have a distinct germicidal action on pathogenic bacilli (Hankin).
+The defensive power of blood serum is believed to be due to a globulin which is one of its constituents.

-The decline of an infectious disease is very probably connected with the accumulation in the body of the toxic products of the microbes, which tend in time to destroy their life and activity; for we know that putrefactive bacteria produce, by their action upon albuminous substances, certain antiseptics, amongst which are cresol, indol, skatol, and compounds of phenol, which destroy these organisms, and the reasoning may be extended by analogy to the pathogenic microbes.
+The decline of an infectious disease is possibly connected with the accumulation in the body of the toxic products of the microbes, which tend in time to destroy their life and activity; for we know that putrefactive bacteria produce, by their action upon albuminous substances, certain antiseptics, amongst which are cresol, indol, skatol, and compounds of phenol, which destroy these organisms, and the reasoning may be extended by analogy to the pathogenic microbes.